cjstoddard/kiwix/README.md

 You will need to place them in the Data folder and add an entry for it into the docker-compose file and rerun "docker-compose up -d".

+This is not a super well curated collection of zim files, there is no over arcing princple involved beyond useful reference material.
+If hard drive space is not a concern, the first change I would make is replace Simple English Wikipedia with the complete Wikipedia.
+Be warned though, the compllete Wikipedia is over 100 GB.